Scams aren’t new; they’ve been around for centuries, even millennia. They are used to bilk unsuspecting people, or to gain information or power.

 Free wi-fi scams are increasingly common, as we all need to use wi-fi when we’re not at home or at the office, and our phone contracts may not allow us to use enough data.
-Learn these tips to make sure your Mac – and your iPhone – is safe on public networks, remove wi-fi networks you no longer connect to from your Mac and iOS device, and use a VPN to stay secure.
+Learn these tips to make sure your Mac—and your iPhone—is safe on public networks, remove Wi-Fi networks you no longer connect to from your Mac and iOS device, and use a VPN (like CyberGhost, Private Internet Access, or ZenMate) to stay secure.

 Online Shopping Scams

 Online shopping scams are another way to separate you from your money, generally while making you think you’re getting a bargain.
 They are very common around the holiday period, but can occur all year round.
 Sometimes you’ll encounter fake websites, other times you may get scammed by people offering to sell you something directly, rather than on, say, eBay or Amazon, so you can “save money.”
 Remember that these big e-commerce sites generally guarantee your transactions, so don’t try to shave a bit of money off your purchase and end up with nothing.